+The list of ingredients is relatively short today – here’s what you’ll need to round up.
 Scroll down to the recipe card below this post for ingredient quantities and full instructions.

 - Lemon zest – Here’s how to zest a lemon.

-How to Make Blueberry Pecan Shortbread Bars
+How to Make Blueberry Pie Bars

-Prepare.
+- Prepare.
 Preheat your oven to 350°F. Grease a 9″x 13″x 2″ baking pan with butter or nonstick spray.

-Mix the dry ingredients.
+- Mix the dry ingredients.
 Stir together the flour, pecans, and salt in a medium bowl.

-Finish the shortbread.
+- Finish the shortbread.
 In another mixing bowl, beat the butter and confectioners’ sugar with an electric mixer on medium speed.
 Beat in the vanilla, then reduce the mixer speed to low and slowly beat in the flour mixture, continuing to mix just until a dough forms.

-Assemble.
+- Assemble.
 Press a little more than half of the shortbread mixture into the bottom of the pan.